8BM050/lecture-notes/main.typ

 Additionally, known physiological constraints, such as localization constraints, or the biological knowledge that an organism or cell can produce a specific enzyme can help in identifying missing components.
 Finally, we can fill up missing components by using computer models.
 As our network needs to be able to simulate, we can fill in the gaps by fixing mass balances, or adding molecules necessary to produce specific products.
 These unvalidated reactions are called #emph[inferred] reactions.
 The computational tools used to infer these reactions are beyond the scope of this course and will be discussed in the Systems Medicine master course.

-=== The Metabolic Network of Yeast

-Up to now, these networks have been particularly useful in bioengineering contexts, where DNA modifications are introduced in model organisms to enable the production of molecules or drugs that are otherwise hard to synthesize.
-Additionally, the identification of the origins of metabolic diseases is an important application of these networks.

 #pagebreak()
 == Exercises
 *1. For the following undirected graphs, write down the adjacency matrix*